supermario9000/BlockChain/README.md

 ## Description ##

 This is my version of a hash function.
+The release link: https://github.com/supermario9000/BlockChain/releases/tag/hash_v1 .
 It must always be paired with an audio file to work correctly.
 The audio file should be in a parent directory (or you may configure it in the source code).
 All of the helper functions are included in the header and are ready to use.